-NPPF (para 84d) states that planning policies and decisions should enable "the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship."
+11.11 NPPF (para 84d) states that planning policies and decisions should enable "the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship."

-- The JLP recognises in Policy LP12 the importance of micro and small businesses within the rural economy and the Strategic Policy SP05 says that existing employment sites "will generally be expected to continue to provide for local employment over the plan period". - The Big Conversation consultation showed that residents broadly recognise the advantages of encouraging small businesses within the village: they provide employment opportunities and could reduce the level of commuting.
+- The emerging JLP recognises the importance of micro and small businesses within the rural economy and Strategic Policy SP05 (Nov 2020) says that existing employment sites "will generally be expected to continue to provide for local employment over the plan period". - The Big Conversation consultation showed that residents broadly recognise the advantages of encouraging small businesses within the village: they provide employment opportunities and could reduce the level of commuting.
 Some enterprises, notably the Community Shop and the pubs, are among the most valued assets within the village.